-We found little to no differences in total numbers of deaths, or heart or vascular deaths between lower and standard blood pressure goal approaches.
-Similar findings of little to no differences were also found for the total number of heart problems, or vascular problems and total serious harms, but the evidence was less certain.
+In this update, we found one new study giving a total of seven studies with 9595 people included in the review.
+We found little to no difference in total numbers of deaths, or heart or vascular deaths between lower and standard blood pressure goals.
+There was also little to no difference for the total number of heart or vascular problems and total serious harms, but the evidence was less certain.

 We found there is probably little to no difference in total mortality and cardiovascular mortality between people with hypertension and cardiovascular disease treated to a lower compared to a standard blood pressure target.
 There may also be little to no difference in serious adverse events or total cardiovascular events.
 This suggests that no net health benefit is derived from a lower systolic blood pressure target.
 We found very limited evidence on withdrawals due to adverse effects, which led to high uncertainty.
 At present, evidence is insufficient to justify lower blood pressure targets (135/85 mmHg or less) in people with hypertension and established cardiovascular disease.
 Several trials are still ongoing, which may provide an important input to this topic in the near future.

 This is the third update of the review first published in 2017.

 Hypertension is a prominent preventable cause of premature morbidity and mortality.
 People with hypertension and established cardiovascular disease are at particularly high risk, so reducing blood pressure to below standard targets may be beneficial.
 This strategy could reduce cardiovascular mortality and morbidity but could also increase adverse events.
 The optimal blood pressure target in people with hypertension and established cardiovascular disease remains unknown.